PhumlaniDev/Demo---Mock-Exam/README.md

 ## Question

-What could be inserted at // 1, which will make the object referred to by obj eligible for Garbage Collection?
+What could be inserted at // 1, which will make the object referred to by obj eligible for *Garbage Collection*?

 ## My Understanding

-An object is avalaible for garbage collection when the referrence is assigned to null, meaning the referrence is not used.
+An object is avalaible for *Garbage Collection* when the referrence is assigned to null, meaning the referrence is not used.

 * Why the question challenge you?
     * The question was tricky for because I didnt know much about garbage collection and it appeared almost all exams that I have written.
-So decided to study the Garbage Collection so that I can understand what is it and how it works.
+So decided to study the *Garbage Collection* so that I can understand what is it and how it works.

+*  What did you learn from the qustion?
+    * I have learned when can *Garbage Collection* be available